What is Azure Synapse Link for Azure Cosmos DB?

 The following image shows the Azure Synapse Link integration with Azure Cosmos DB and Azure Synapse Analytics:

-To analyze large operational datasets while minimizing any effects on the performance of mission-critical transactional workloads, traditionally Azure Cosmos DB extracts and processes the operational data.
-These operations are performed by using Extract-Transform-Load (ETL) pipelines.
-ETL pipelines require many layers of data movement resulting in much operational complexity, and performance effects on your transactional workloads.
+To analyze large operational datasets while minimizing any effects on the performance of mission-critical transactional workloads, Azure Cosmos DB customers traditionally export the operational data.
+These operations are performed by Extract-Transform-Load (ETL) pipelines, which require many layers of data and jobs management, resulting in operational complexity and performance effects on your transactional workloads.
 It also increases the latency to analyze the operational data from the time of origin.

 Azure Synapse Link allows you to directly access Azure Cosmos DB analytical store using Azure Synapse Analytics without complex data movement.
 Any updates made to the operational data are visible in the analytical store in near real-time with no ETL or change feed jobs.
 You can run large-scale analytics against analytical store, from Azure Synapse Analytics, without extra data transformation.